aixnr/linken/README.md

 Designing a computational pipeline is inherently challenging.
 A pipeline involves *moving* data from one bioinformatic program to another, and the sequence of action has to be right.
 Making matter worse, sometimes different bioinformatic programs have different dependency requirements (*dependency hell*), resulting in conflict and program can crash.
-*Containerization*, a strategy that is used here (see `Dockerfile.v1`) is one of several robust strategies that can be used to mitigate *dependency hell*.
+*Containerization*, a strategy that is used here is one of several robust strategies that can be used to mitigate *dependency hell*.
 However, Docker images are often unsupported on compute clusters.
 Luckily, the Singularity/Apptainer project allows for *containers* to be safely executed on computer clusters.